EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Related Work

 \subsection{AI-Generated Image Detection}

-For years, AIGI detection has largely relied on identifying synthetic artifacts \cite{chai2020makes}, e.g., generator fingerprints in spatial/frequency domain features \cite{qian2020thinking, cnnspot, frank2020leveraging} or upsampling-induced textures \cite{npr}.
+For years, AIGI detection has largely relied on identifying synthetic artifacts \cite{chai2020makes}, e.g., generator fingerprints in spatial/frequency features \cite{qian2020thinking, cnnspot, frank2020leveraging} or upsampling-induced textures \cite{npr}.
 However, such cues often overfit to specific generators and are fragile to real-world degradations \cite{liu2025beyond}.
-More fundamentally, this paradigm treats authenticity as a sink class and ties the decision boundary to particular forgery domains \cite{univfd}, exposing significant generalization deficiencies with the rapid advancement of generative models.
+More fundamentally, this paradigm treats authenticity as a sink class and ties the decision boundary to particular forgery domains \cite{univfd}, exposing significant generalization deficiencies as generative models rapidly advance.

-Recent studies explored leveraging pre-trained visual encoders to incorporate high-level semantics, representing a significant improvement over purely low-level cues-based methods and enabling the capture of artifacts requiring global reasoning \cite{legion}.
+Recent studies explored leveraging pre-trained visual encoders to incorporate high-level semantics, representing a significant improvement over purely low-level methods and enabling the capture of artifacts requiring global reasoning \cite{legion}.
 For example, Effort \cite{effort} preserves pre-trained knowledge while learning forgery patterns by freezing principal components.
-Other methods combine CLIP \cite{clip} with other feature extractors \cite{aide, fatformer, cheng2025co}; UnivFD \cite{univfd} measures real--fake distances in the CLIP feature space.
+Other methods combine CLIP \cite{clip} with additional feature extractors \cite{aide, fatformer, cheng2025co}; UnivFD \cite{univfd} measures real--fake distances in the CLIP feature space.
 Some works exploit SAM \cite{sam} and DINO \cite{dinov2} for visual representations \cite{peng2025forensicssam, costanzino2025towards}.
-Several innovative paradigms have also been proposed, such as comparing test samples against visual priors derived from authentic images \cite{mirror, li2025raidx}, leveraging diffusion-reconstruction errors \cite{dire, wu2025explainable}, or mitigating bias induced by generation-agnostic artifacts \cite{bfree, dda, rajan2024aligned, chen2024drct, cai2025cataid}.
+Other innovative paradigms include comparing test samples against visual priors derived from authentic images \cite{mirror, li2025raidx}, leveraging diffusion-reconstruction errors \cite{dire, wu2025explainable}, or mitigating bias induced by generation-agnostic artifacts \cite{bfree, dda, rajan2024aligned, chen2024drct, cai2025cataid}.

 The rapid evolution of generative models has rendered single detectors increasingly inadequate for diverse real-world scenarios.
 A classic remedy is Mixtures of Experts (MoE), either by training fusion networks \cite{fang2025forensic, azizpour2024e3, liu2024mixture, kong2025moe} or by directly combining outputs from multiple detectors \cite{aligngemini}.
 Another line of work adapts detectors by augmenting training data with images from newly emerged generators \cite{epstein2023online, cf}.
 Compared to these methods, \ouragent~wraps heterogeneous detectors as tools in an agentic framework and proposes the \mechanismnameshort~mechanism to exploit their complementary strengths, enabling training-free, plug-and-play extensibility in response to complex, ever-changing real-world environments.